Savoury farmyard, buttery notes with a lactic core

 More about this

-The Courtyard Dairy met Dave when he came here on a cheese-making seminar in 2018 with several other cheese-makers to look at how to make ‘natural-cheese’; that being made using starter cultures produced on your own farm [more about that here >].
-Dave paid for his attendance on the course in cheese; and the relationship between the two business’ was born.
+The Courtyard Dairy met Dave in 2018 when he attended, with several other cheese-makers, a cheese-making seminar to learn how to make ‘natural-cheese’ – i.e. that being made using starter cultures created on the producer’s farm [more about that here >].
+Dave paid for his attendance on the course in cheese; and the relationship between the two businesses was born.

-Australian born David Holton started out making cheese in the Yarra Valley, Australia.
-But after setting out for a quick internship visit to Neals Yard Dairy in 2010, he’s never left the UK.
-After 3 years at Neals Yard, David returned to cheese-making, setting up Blackwoods Cheese in the centre of London, soon to be joined by fellow ex-Neal’s Yard employee Tim Jarvis.
-Sourcing their milk from Common Work Organic Farm, they made their cheese within central London, making a feta (called Graceburn).
-But then an opportunity arose to move their cheese-making to Common Work Farm itself, allowing them to be closer to where the cows are being milked and giving them more space to grow to make a greater range of cheeses.
+Australian-born, David Holton started out making cheese in the Yarra Valley, Australia.
+But after coming over to the Uk in 2010 for for a ‘quick’ internship visit to Neals Yard Dairy, he never left.
+After three years at Neals Yard, David returned to cheese-making, setting up Blackwoods Cheese in the centre of London, and was soon joined by fellow ex-Neal’s Yard employee Tim Jarvis.
+Sourcing their milk from Commonwork Organic Farm, they made their cheese in central London: a feta called Graceburn.
+But then an opportunity arose to move their cheese-making to Commonwork Farm itself, allowing them to be closer to where the cows are milked and giving them more space to grow their business to make a larger range of cheeses.

-This small farm produces organic milk from a mixed breed of 240 cattle with Friesians, Swedish Reds and Montebeliarde bred in.
-The Swedish Reds help to increase the butter fat concentration in the milk, while the milk from Montebeliarde’s has a high level of protein and is famed for its cheese making qualities.
+Commonwork Organic Farm produces organic milk from a mixed breed of 240 cattle comprising Friesians, Swedish Reds and Montbeliarde.
+The Swedish Reds help to increase the butterfat concentration in the milk, while the milk from the Montbeliarde cows has a high level of protein and is famed for its cheese-making qualities.

-Their latest cheese creation, Edmund Tew, is based on that of the washed rinded, lactic cheeses of France, like Langres.
-Hand-ladled and acidic set, it has a sharp core but an orange-yeasty rind that breaks down the rim to give it meaty-savoury flavours.
+Their latest cheese creation, Edmund Tew, is based on the washed-rind, lactic cheeses of France, such as Langres.
+Hand-ladled and acidic-set, it has a sharp core and an orange-yeasty rind that breaks down around the rim to give a meaty-savoury flavour.

-Taking its name from David’s heritage, “Edmund Tew” is named after a man from Leicestershire who was convicted of stealing cheese in the 1800s and sentenced to 7 years in Australia; “The prisoner heard his sentence with the most perfect indifference.” – Leicester Chronicle, 1829.
+The Australian link is reflected in the name, with “Edmund Tew” being a man from Leicestershire who was convicted of stealing cheese in the 1800s and sentenced to seven years in Australia: “The prisoner heard his sentence with the most perfect indifference” – Leicester Chronicle, 1829.